dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 ### Declaration kinds

-The restriction “It’s a compile-time error if the shorthand context does not denote a class, mixin, enum or extension type declaration” makes it a visible property of a declaration whether it is one of these.
+A restriction of “It’s a compile-time error if the shorthand context does not denote a class, mixin, enum or extension type declaration” would make it a visible property of a declaration whether it is one of these.

 Prior to this feature, there are types where it’s *unspecified* whether they are introduced by class declarations or not.
 These are all types that you cannot extend, implement or mix in, so there is nothing you can *use* them for that would be enabled or prevented by being or not being, for example, a class.
+Some do have static members, like `Function`.

-This may require the language to *specify* which platform types are considered introduced by which kind of declaration, because it now matters.
+We could require the language to *specify* which platform types are considered introduced by which kind of declaration, if it would matter.
 Or we can do nothing, and pretend there is no issue.
-Structural types (nullable, `FutureOr`, function types), `dynamic`, `void` and `Never` do not have any static members, so it doesn’t matter whether you allow a static member shorthand access on them, it’ll just fail to find anything.
+Structural types (nullable, `FutureOr`, function types, record types), `dynamic`, `void` and `Never` do not have any static members, so it doesn’t matter whether you allow a static member shorthand access on them, it’ll just fail to find anything.

-Basically, we need a term for “a type (schema) which denotes a static namespace”.
-That is what the shorthand context type schema must do.
+Basically, we could use a term for “a type (scheme) which denotes a static namespace”.
+That is what the shorthand context type scheme must do.

+For now, the specification falls back on "do a static lookup for a base name on a declaration", and if that makes sense, it's allowed.
+Any type from the platform libraries, other than those mentioned above, are said to denote a declaration (that you can then do static member lookup on).

 ## Possible variations and future features